 |2009||Som Tala||16/1||Mick Channon||Tony Culhane|

 |2004||Mirjan||33/1||Len Lungo||Paul Hanahan|

 |2002||Bangalore||8/1||Amanda Perrett||Seb Sanders|

 About The Northumberland Plate: The Pitmen’s Derby

 Late June/early July each year sees what is the highlight of the flat racing season in the North East, as Newcastle plays host to the truly historic handicap contest of the Northumberland Plate.
 Acting as the headline act on the final day of a three-day festival – including an incredibly popular Ladies Day on the Friday – the race is annually one of the main targets of the season for the top staying handicappers in training.

 Two miles and 56 yards is the trip in a contest which is open to all runners aged three and older, with a maximum field of twenty all but assured.
-With total prize money having now risen to £150,000, reduced to £40,000 for 2020, it is no surprise the event proves so popular with connections of those runners for whom stamina is a strong suit.
+With total prize money having now risen to £150,000, it is no surprise the event proves so popular with connections of those runners for whom stamina is a strong suit.

 THE PITMEN’S DERBY

 Having first been run not far off 200 years ago in 1833, the race is already one of the oldest of its type run anywhere in the world, but actually has its roots even further back in time.
 The race which eventually grew into the Northumberland Plate first took place at the now defunct track on Town Moor as long ago as 1623, not taking up residence at its current Gosforth Park venue until 1882.